Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 Neuschwanstein is easily the most famous castle in Central Europe.
-A must-visit on most German travel itineraries, the dreamy European castle has been featured in several movies.
+A must-visit on most German travel itineraries, the dreamy European castle was featured in several movies.
 It was also the architectural inspiration for Disney’s Sleeping Beauty castle.

 Because of that, some gamers might find Neuschwanstein a shade too fairy-tale-like for the grim settings of Castlevania stories.
-On the other hand, an image of Neuschwanstein was used in the cover of a '90s Castlevania music remix album.
+On the other hand, an image of Neuschwanstein was used on the cover of a '90s Castlevania music remix album.
 The over-the-top interior and unfinished portions of the castle could also invoke vivid imagery of adventure and mystery.
-Last but not least, the spectacular hilltop location imbues the entire structure and surrounding countryside with an adventuresome, magical feel.

 4. Vajdahunyad Castle, Hungary

 Vajdahunyad Castle is one of the lesser-known castles in Europe.
-In actual fact, it's not even a real castle, it was Budapest's showcase of Hungarian architecture styles during the Millennial Exhibition of 1896.
+In fact, it's not even a real castle – it was Budapest's showcase of Hungarian architecture styles during the Millennial Exhibition of 1896.
 After the exhibition, the elaborate structure was preserved as a permanent part of the city park.

 5. Segovia Alcazar, Spain

-As any fan would know, Roman ruins and structures feature heavily in most episodes since Castlevania III.
-Besides, a towering aqueduct along the way to the castle, and a castle that resembles an ark floating on a mountain.
-Aren’t both closely mirroring the stage sequence in Castlevania III?
+As any fan would know, Roman ruins and structures heavily feature in most episodes since Castlevania III.
+Consider this too: a towering aqueduct along the way to a castle, with the castle itself situated on a hilltop.
+Doesn’t this scene remind you of a certain stage in Castlevania III?